Marutūāhu

-Paremoehau was mother of the older three sons, while Hineurunga was the mother of Te Ngako.
-Although Te Ngako was younger than his half-brothers, Hineurunga was the tuakana (eldest sister), which gave Te Ngako the mana of being tuakana to his older brothers.
+Paremoehau was mother of the older three sons, while Hineurunga was the mother of Te Ngako and Tāurukapakapa.
+Although Te Ngako and Tāurukapakapa were younger than their half-brothers, Hineurunga was the tuakana (eldest sister), which gave Te Ngako the mana of being tuakana to his older brothers.
 Hence his descendants are called Ngāti Maru, not Ngāti Te Ngako.

 The Hauraki Ngāti Maru say that the Ngāti Maru of Taranaki are descended from Marutūāhu's brother Maruwharanui, but the Taranaki Ngāti Maru appear to give him a different parentage.
 The descendants of a third brother, Marukōpiri, settled on the Whanganui river.

+Family

+By Paremoehau, Marutūāhu had three sons: